 Project managers should get formal owner verification and secure approval of workmanship.
 This can be done either by hiring third-party inspectors or having manufacturers formally verify proper installations.

 Quality assurance is a critical path toward maintaining high standards on all projects and reducing the likelihood of construction defects and related claims.
-To build on these tips, get more in-depth guidance on protecting your company from these risks in our article, 3 steps to guard against construction defect claims.

 This website is general in nature, and is provided as a courtesy to you.
 Information is accurate to the best of Liberty Mutual’s knowledge, but companies and individuals should not rely on it to prevent and mitigate all risks as an explanation of coverage or benefits under an insurance policy.
 Consult your professional advisor regarding your particular facts and circumstance.
 By citing external authorities or linking to other websites, Liberty Mutual is not endorsing them.